-Joe Biden Is Democrats' Past, But New Allegations Mean He Might Not Be Its Future
+Joe Biden Is Democrats' Past, But New Allegations Mean He Might Not Be Their Future

 Biden has already apologized for his handling of the Anita Hill hearings in 1991, when Hill described being sexually harassed by Supreme Court nominee Clarence Thomas.
 Biden was chairman of the Senate Judiciary Committee and failed to give her, in his own words, "the hearing she deserved."
 Although Biden ultimately voted against Thomas, he and the rest of the all-male panel in the hearings often gave the impression that it was Hill who was on trial.

 Years ago, Biden also expressed regret at positions he took in the early years of his career in Delaware and in the Senate, when he opposed, among other things, busing to achieve racial integration in schools.
-More recently, he has regretted in public his support for the 1994 crime bill that has been widely seen as prejudicial against African Americans.
+More recently, he has regretted in public his support for the 1994 crime bill that has been widely seen as prejudicial against African-Americans.

 Such contrition may help Biden mend some fences.
 But adjusting his aura of attachment to the past is a trickier proposition.
-Because perceptions of Biden as "old school" or "old fashioned" are not just liabilities to be shed.
-They are also the basis of his appeal to many older, white, working-class Democrats and independents.
+Because perceptions of Biden as "old school" or "old fashioned" are not just liabilities to be shed — they are also the basis of his appeal to many older, white, working-class Democrats and independents.

 No one should forget that the failure to connect with many of these voters drove Hillary Clinton's share of the overall white vote down to 37 percent and cost her the election.